groue/CombineExpectations/README.md

 :x: When waiting for this expectation, an error is thrown if the publisher fails before any element is published.

-:white_check_mark: Otherwise, the first published element is returned, unless the publisher completes before it publishes any element.
+:white_check_mark: Otherwise, the first published element is returned, or nil if the publisher completes before it publishes any element.

 For example: